 Both hematocrit and hemoglobin are measurements associated with red blood cells and can be used to diagnose anemia or erythrocytosis.

-- Hematocrit is the volume percentage of red blood cells in the patient's blood, with normal value ranges
+Hematocrit is the volume percentage of red blood cells in the patient's blood, with normal values of

-- Hemoglobin is a protein contained in red blood cells that is responsible for delivery of oxygen to the tissues, typically measured in g/dL.
-The normal Hb level is
+Hemoglobin is a protein in red blood cells responsible for delivering oxygen to the tissues, typically measured in g/dL.
+The expected Hb level is

-Lower hemoglobin levels result in anemia, commonly iron deficiency, B12 deficiency or inherited, such as thalassemia.
-If you want to distinguish between thalassemia and iron deficiency anemia as the cause of low hemoglobin level, use Mentzer index.
+Lower hemoglobin levels (anemia) commonly result from iron deficiency, B12 deficiency, or may be inherited, such as thalassemia.
+If you want to distinguish between thalassemia and iron deficiency anemia as the cause of low hemoglobin levels, use Mentzer index calculator.